akka/akka-http/docs/src/main/paradox/quickstart-scala/index.md

 Akka HTTP offers a general toolkit for providing and consuming HTTP-based services.
 The Akka HTTP modules implement a full server- and client-side HTTP stack on top of `akka-actor` and `akka-stream`.
 A typical application does not sit on top of Akka HTTP.
 Instead, Akka HTTP makes it easier to build integration layers based on HTTP, and therefore stays on the sidelines.
 This allows you to base your app on what makes sense and use Akka HTTP for HTTP integration.

 Akka HTTP is not a framework--not because we don't like frameworks--but to provide maximum flexibility.
-For example, you might use the Play framework to implement browser-based interactions or Lagom framework for creating microservices, both of them are also based on Akka.
+For example, you might use the Play framework to implement browser-based interactions, also based on Akka.

 Akka HTTP follows a rather open design and often offers several APIs for accomplishing the same thing.
 You can choose the API with the level of abstraction that best suits your application.
 If you have trouble achieving something using a high-level API, you can probably find a lower-level API to use.
 The low-level APIs offer more flexibility, but might require you to write more application code.